A search for pair halos around active galactic nuclei through a temporal analysis of Fermi-LAT data: Abstract

 \section{Abstract}

 We develop a method to search for pair halos around active galactic nuclei (AGN) through a temporal analysis of \gray{} data.
 The basis of our method is an analysis of the spatial distributions of photons coming from AGN flares and from AGN quiescent states and a further comparison of these two spatial distributions.
 This method can also be used for a reconstruction of a point spread function (PSF).
 We found no evidence for a pair halo component through this method by applying it to the \fermilat{} data in the energy bands of 4.5-6, 6-10, and $>$10 GeV and set upper limits on the fraction of photons attributable to a pair halo component.
 An illustration of how to reconstruct the PSF of \fermilat{} is given.
+We demonstrate that the PSF reconstructed by using this method is in good agreement with that which was obtained by using the \gray{} data taken by LAT in the direction of the Crab pulsar and nebula.